citycoins/governance/ccips/ccip-003/ccip-003-citycoins-mining.md

 ### Mining Claims

 The winning miner can claim newly minted CityCoins at any time after the maturity window passes from the block height they won.
+The maturity window protects the VRF seed from being known in advance.

 The amount of CityCoins the miner can claim is based on the emissions schedule and the block height they won.